 Providing high-quality drinking water for public health is the single most important aspect of our work.
 The Sharon Water Department (Public Water Supply No. 4266000) recognizes that our operations are integrally connected to broader water resource management interests.
 As a result, a significant component of this effort is protection of the natural resources that contribute to your water supply.
-Most Town residents remain unaware that the Water Department remains the sixth largest individual landowner in the Town behind only, in order of total land ownership, the Conservation Commission and the Massachusetts Audubon Society, the Commonwealth of Massachusetts, Town of Sharon (which includes School Department property), and Trustees of Reservations.
-The Conservation Commission and the Massachusetts Audubon Society, combined, own about a quarter of the land in Sharon.
-With assistance and input from the Neponset River Watershed Association, the Town continued its program to educate local citizens on the benefits of water efficiency.
-The program has shown results: using concentrated education and outreach tactics, water efficiency is fully rooted in the Town.
+Most Town residents remain unaware that the Water Department remains the sixth largest individual landowner in the Town behind only, in order of land ownership, the Conservation Commission, the Massachusetts Audubon Society, the Commonwealth of Massachusetts, Town of Sharon (which includes School Department property) and Trustees of Reservations.

-Sharon's water system was originally established in the 1890s.
+Sharon's water system was originally established in the 1890's.
 The system includes six production wells capable of providing a peak of 3.12 million gallons per day and approximately 120 miles of water main.
 The system currently serves 17,500 customers or approximately 98% of the Town.

-As many of you know, the Water Department has continued our aggressive program of replacing century old cast iron and break-prone asbestos-cement water mains.
-We understand the frustration resulting from traffic delays and rough pavement that many have experienced, and thank you for your continued patience.
-Last summer, the Water Department replaced water mains under Billings Street.
-New pavement and sidewalks will complete this project, this coming summer.
+As many of you know, the Water Department has continued our aggressive program of replacing century old cast iron and break prone asbestos-cement water mains.
+We understand the frustration resulting from traffic delays and rough pavement that many have experienced and thank you for your continued patience.
+Last summer, the Water Department replaced water mains under Massapoag Avenue and under Glenview/Glendale Roads.
+New pavement and sidewalks this coming summer will complete these projects.

-The present mandatory summertime outdoor water use restrictions in place to comply with State residential water use restrictions, aggressive leak detection and repair, and the appliance rebate program have together reduced yearly consumption over 20% from a peak of 617 million gallons to 467 million gallons last year.
+The present mandatory summertime outdoor water use restrictions in place to comply with State residential water use restrictions, aggressive leak detection and repair, and the appliance rebate program have together reduced yearly consumption roughly 20% from a peak of 617 million gallons to 455 million gallons last year.
 For those of you making wise water choices a priority, we thank you for your efforts, and for those of you not yet practicing water conservation, now is a great time to start.

 The Town of Sharon Water Department has long been an advocate of wise water use and continues to provide outreach and incentives through coordination with the Neponset River Watershed Association in order to further our education outreach with Sharon schools and other public groups.
-Our leadership has long been recognized by State regulatory agencies.

 I hope you take the opportunity to read through the information on the following pages.
-As always, we appreciate your feedback and input, so please contact us if you have any questions or comments regarding this Report of our water system.
+As always, we appreciate your feedback and input, so please contact us if you have any questions or comments regarding this Report of our water system..